Business Process Outsourcing (BPO)

 Why company considers outsourcing?

 The range of tasks that may now be outsourced to an accounting service provider has expanded significantly over the last few years.
-The following are examples of the services offered by ABC Partners:
+The following are examples of the services offered by Bangladesh Consultant:

 • Management of accounts receivable and payable.